ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   MDA = Mail Delivery Agent
 ~~~

-The above diagram shows a simple flow of messages through a
+The above diagram shows a typical flow of messages through a
 DMARC-aware system.
 Dashed lines (e.g., -->) denote the actual message
 flow, dotted lines (e.g., < . . >) represent DNS queries used to retrieve
 message policy related to the supported message authentication schemes,